ForAllSecure/mcode-action/README.md

 ## How to Contribute

-You can make changes and re-compile the mCode GitHub Action by executing the following commands at the root of this repository:
+Modify the [`main.ts`](src/main.ts) file and re-compile the mCode GitHub Action by executing the following commands at the root of this repository:

 ```sh
 npm install ci